PegasisForever/zenbook-duo-daemon/README.md

 1. Should be possible, the packet capture file under windows is at `pcap/bt_change_backlight.pcapng`
 2. Should be possible, the packet capture file under windows is at `pcap/bt_micmute_led.pcapng`
-3. Possible in code using the `send_mute_microphone_state` function, however determining the microphone mute state of the system is complicated.
+3. Possible to manually control via the control pipe, however determining the microphone mute state of the system is complicated.
 4. This key combination only works for GTK apps in GNOME.

 ## Installation